 Moreover, the bill introduces a new provision for "Aggravated fleeing or eluding" under section 316.1935(4)(a), categorizing it as a second-degree felony.
-It modifies the sentencing scoring system by adding a multiplier that increases sentence points by 1.5 for offenders with prior violations of the same statute.
-The bill also updates the Criminal Punishment Code to adjust points for community sanction violations and prior serious felonies, ensuring that repeat offenders face more severe penalties.
-These changes aim to enhance public safety and accountability for dangerous driving behaviors during police pursuits, with the act set to take effect on October 1, 2025.
+It modifies the sentencing scoring system by adding a multiplier for repeat offenders of fleeing or eluding offenses, which will apply if the offender has prior violations of the same statute.
+The amendments also clarify the assessment of points for legal status and community sanction violations, ensuring that offenders with prior serious or capital felonies face increased sentence points.
+These changes aim to strengthen penalties for repeat offenders and enhance public safety, with the act set to take effect on October 1, 2025.

 Statutes affected: H 113 c1: 921.0024